feathersjs/docs/frameworks/nuxtjs.md

 Integrating Nuxt is pretty straight forward: it mostly involves creating a middleware for building your Nuxt application.

 This guide assumes that you'll be building your app using the [Feathers CLI](https://github.com/feathersjs/feathers-cli).
+Upon finishing, you'll end up with a Server-Side Rendered Vue.js + Feathers application.

 ## Setting things up